Chipping Sparrow

 Chipping Sparrow, Spizella passerina passerina.
 Photographs taken in Spruce Pine, North Carolina, January 2023.
 Photographs and identification courtesy of Faith Hubsch, Fort Lauderdale, Florida.

 The Chipping Sparrow, Spizella passerina arizonae and Spizella passerina passerina, are two of five subspecies of Chipping Sparrow, four of which are found in Mexico.
 They are a member of the Passerellidae Family of New World Sparrows, which has one hundred thirty-two members placed in thirty genera, and one of six global species of the Spizella Genus.
 Their common name stems from the sharp “chip” call that they make throughout the day as they forage and interact with others.
-They are known in Mexico as chingolo cejiblanco.
+Thus, calling this species a “songbird” is a misnomer.
+They are known in Mexico as Chingolo Cejiblanco.

-The Chipping Sparrow is small in stature and known as a songbird.
-Males and female similar in appearance with the males being slightly larger than the females.
-They have a rufous to chestnut brown crown, a distinct white superciliary line, black lores and eye-stripe, a gray rump, an unstreaked gray breast, and flanks blending into a dull white belly.
-While breeding the female have a brood patch and the males a cloacal protuberance during breeding season.
-Their upper mandible is olive brown, and the lower mandible is salmon colored, their iris is dusky brown, and their legs and feet are salmon.
+The Chipping Sparrow is a small songbird, with males and females appearing similar, although males are slightly larger.
+This is known as sexual dimorphism.
+Both sexes feature a rufous to chestnut brown crown, a distinct white superciliary line, black lores and eye stripe, a gray rump, an unstreaked gray breast, and flanks that transition into a dull white belly.
+During the breeding season, females develop a brood patch, and males display a cloacal protuberance.
+A cloacal protuberance is a structure that forms in male birds during breeding season when the cloaca, or rear orifice, enlarges due to increased sperm storage.
+Both sexes have olive-brown upper mandibles and salmon-colored lower mandibles.
+Their iris is dusky brown, and their legs and feet are also salmon-colored.

-From a conservation perspective the Shipping Sparrow is currently considered to be of Least Concern with stable, widely distributed populations.
-They are found in gardens and towns and their populations have expanded which is attributed to human development.
+From a conservation perspective the Chipping Sparrow is currently considered to be of Least Concern with stable, widely distributed populations.
+They are found in gardens and towns, showing that they are tolerant of growing human populations.